Argentina's Fernandez faces her first general strike

 "The complaints are justified," Martha Valazza, a 72-year-old retiree, said in the all-but-abandoned Retiro train station in Buenos Aires.
 "The worker must act to improve his own situation."

-Fernandez's popularity has tumbled since she easily won re-election last year.
-Inflation is running at about 25 percent despite a sputtering economy, according to private economists.
-The government publishes much lower inflation data long dismissed by the markets as inaccurate.

-The strike increases the stakes in the political battle between the president and Moyano.
-Ties between the two soured after the death in late 2010 of Nestor Kirchner, Fernandez's husband and predecessor as president.
+The first general strike to hit Argentina in a decade increases the stakes in the political battle between the president and Moyano.
+Ties between the two soured after the death of Fernandez's husband and predecessor as president, Nestor Kirchner, in late 2010.

 'LOSING CONTROL'